Fine-tuned universe: Multiverse

-If the universe is just one of many, and possibly infinite universes, each with different physical phenomena and constants, it would be unsurprising that we find ourselves in a universe hospitable to intelligent life (see multiverse: anthropic principle).
-Some versions of the multiverse hypothesis therefore provide a simple explanation for any fine-tuning.
+If the universe is just one of many (possibly infinitely many) universes, each with different physical phenomena and constants, it is unsurprising that there is a universe hospitable to intelligent life.
+Some versions of the multiverse hypothesis therefore provide a simple explanation for any fine-tuning, while the analysis of Wang and Braunstein challenges the view that this universe is unique in its ability to support life.

-The multiverse idea has led to considerable research into the anthropic principle and has been of particular interest to particle physicists, because theories of everything do apparently generate large numbers of universes in which the physical constants vary widely.
-As yet, there is no evidence for the existence of a multiverse, but some versions of the theory make predictions of which some researchers studying M-theory and gravity leaks hope to see some evidence soon.
-Laura Mersini-Houghton claimed that the WMAP cold spot could provide testable empirical evidence for a parallel universe.
-Variants of this approach include Lee Smolin's notion of cosmological natural selection, the Ekpyrotic universe, and the bubble universe theory.
+The multiverse idea has led to considerable research into the anthropic principle and has been of particular interest to particle physicists because theories of everything do apparently generate large numbers of universes in which the physical constants vary widely.
+Although there is no evidence for the existence of a multiverse, some versions of the theory make predictions of which some researchers studying M-theory and gravity leaks hope to see some evidence soon.
+According to Laura Mersini-Houghton, the WMAP cold spot could provide testable empirical evidence of a parallel universe.
+Variants of this approach include Lee Smolin's notion of cosmological natural selection, the ekpyrotic universe, and the bubble universe theory.

+It has been suggested that invoking the multiverse to explain fine-tuning is a form of the inverse gambler's fallacy.

 Top-down cosmology

-Stephen Hawking and Thomas Hertog proposed that the universe's initial conditions consisted of a superposition of many possible initial conditions, only a small fraction of which contributed to the conditions we see today.
-On their theory, it is inevitable that we find our universe's "fine-tuned" physical constants, as the current universe "selects" only those histories that led to the present conditions.
-In this way, top-down cosmology provides an anthropic explanation for why we find ourselves in a universe that allows matter and life, without invoking the ontic existence of the Multiverse.
+Stephen Hawking and Thomas Hertog proposed that the universe's initial conditions consisted of a superposition of many possible initial conditions, only a small fraction of which contributed to the conditions seen today.
+According to the top-down cosmology theory, the universe's "fine-tuned" physical constants are inevitable, because the universe "selects" only those histories that led to the present conditions.
+In this way, top-down cosmology provides an anthropic explanation for why this universe allows matter and life without invoking the multiverse.